CBIIT/NBIA-TCIA/software/nbia-uat/README.md

 # nbia-uat
 User Authorization Tool used in NBIA project.
-It is developed using Angular 2 with PrimeNG.
+It is developed using Angular with PrimeNG.

 Execute the following commands to run the application.
-A browser window pops up with http:\\\\localhost:3000 address.
+The UAT portal can be access on http:\\\\localhost:4200/nbia-uat?accessToken=<oauth access token>.

 ```
-npm install
-npm start
+## Development server

+Run `ng serve` for a dev server.

+## Build

+Run `ng build` to build the project.
+Use the `--prod` flag for a production build.

 ```